mibasFerraz/mibasFerraz/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning software engineer
+- 🌱 I’m currently learning Python and JavaScript
 - ⚡ Fun fact: I bought a notebook with a graphic card not because of games, but due to coding!

 ### educational background:

 - [x] 0%
 - [x] 50%
 - [ ] 100%

-- [x] Cadastro de usuário
-- [x] Cadastro de cliente
-- [ ] Cadastro de produtos
 <!--
 **mibasFerraz/mibasFerraz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.